MicrosoftDocs/azure-reference-other/studio-module-reference/assign-data-to-clusters.md

     From the graph, you can see the separation between the clusters, and how the clusters are distributed along the axes that represent the principal components.

-+ To view the table of results for each case in the input data, attach the [Convert to Dataset](convert-to-dataset.md) module, and visualize the results in  Studio.
++ To view the table of results for each case in the input data, attach the [Convert to Dataset](convert-to-dataset.md) module, and visualize the results in  Studio (classic).

     This dataset contains the *cluster assignments* for each case, and a distance metric that gives you some indication of how close this particular case is to the center of the cluster.